-In this unit students examine Earth as a set of four interacting systems: the atmosphere, biosphere, hydrosphere and lithosphere.
-Students apply a systems perspective when exploring the physical requirements for life in terms of inputs and outputs, and consider the effects of natural and changes human-induced in ecosystems.
+In this unit students examine Earth as a set interacting systems: atmosphere, biosphere, hydrosphere and lithosphere.
+Students apply a systems perspective when exploring the physical requirements for life in terms of inputs and outputs, and consider the effects of natural human-induced changes ecosystems.
 They investigate the physical environment and its components, the function of local ecosystems and the interactions that occur in and between ecological components over different timescales.
-Students consider how the biotic and components of local abiotic ecosystems can be monitored and measured.
+Students consider how the biotic and abiotic components of local ecosystems can be monitored measured.